- What is important when you plan a trip?

 HT204003: Use Wallet on your iPhone or iPod touch.With Wallet, you can keep your credit, debit, and prepaid cards, store cards, boarding passes, movie tickets, coupons, rewards cards, and more in one place. ↩

-A physiological condition which results from alterations to the body’s circadian rhythms resulting from rapid long-distance trans-meridian (east–west or west–east) travel. ↩
+A physiological condition that results from alterations to the body’s circadian rhythms resulting from rapid long-distance trans-meridian (east-west or west-east) travel. ↩